luya338/GSR-ST/README.md

 ### -----------------------Predciton----------------------------------

- The genomic signal and region test datasets include PAS_data, Promoter_data, and TIS_data.
+ The genomic signal and region test datasets can be found in the processed_data folder.
    To re-run predictions using the trained model, run "model test.py" in the test folder for GSR dataset prediction;
    For the PAS independent test set (Hg38), run "Independent test.py" in the test folder.